CSbyGB/pentips/mobile-app/android.md

 - If you get `Unable to connect to the frida server: command failed: 99`
 - Instead of launching your app with `frida -U -l ./frida-script.js -f com.vendor.myapp` use `frida -U -l ./frida-script.js Appname`

+- If frida freezes your vm.
+It seems to be [this issue](https://github.com/frida/frida/issues/2362)
+- What worked for me was to take the latest frida-server version (16.3.3)

 ## Wireshark

 - Turn your laptop as hotspot capture traffic